alanvalejo/fast-knn/README.md

 **Download**

-* You can download the MkNN software in http://www.alanvalejo.com.br/software?name=Fast+kNN
+* You can download the Fast kNN software in http://www.alanvalejo.com.br/software?name=Fast+kNN

 **Usage**